serratus-bio/serratus-batch-assembly/README.md

 What it doesn't do (need sto be done manually):

-AWS Console > ECR - aws-batch-s3-contigs-minia-job - delete the image(s) that are pushed to the repository
+AWS Console > ECR - serratus-batch-assembly-job - delete the image(s) that are pushed to the repository

 ## License